systeminit/si/app/auth-portal/src/content/tutorial/01-intro.md

 etc. There are private channels we will invite you to in Discord where you will be able to discuss System Initiative with us, and with other participants in the preview.
-We're not asking you to sign an NDA - but we are relying on your good-will and judgement as a friend of System Initiative.
+We're not asking you to sign an NDA - but we are relying on your good-will and judgement as a friend of System Initiative, Inc.

 **Things you should do:**
 - <Icon name="check-circle"></Icon>Talk with us privately on discord